ijakab/sauna/readme.md

 And surely many other points.

-Even so, I hope you will find a solution well-made, maintainable and tested.
+Even so, I hope you will find the solution well-made, maintainable and tested.